prayag-gwl/cardinal_infra_layered/bootstrap/state-backend/README.md

 If you enabled KMS, configure the main workflow backend with the emitted `kms_key_arn` (or alias) along with the bucket, key, region, and DynamoDB table outputs.

-After running this bootstrap stack once, update the GitHub Actions workflow secrets to provide those values to the `terraform init` step in `.github/workflows/Dev-Terraform-apply.yml`.
+After running this bootstrap stack once, update the GitHub Actions workflow secrets to provide those values to the `terraform init` step in `.github/workflows/USW1-Terraform-plan.yml` and `.github/workflows/USW1-Terraform-apply.yml`.